kanedata/ixbrl-parse/docs/plugins.md

 To create a plugin, you first need to create a new format class that subclasses `ixbrlparse.ixbrlFormat`.
 This has two key components:

 - a `format_names` attribute which consists of a tuple of possible names for the format.
-These are the values that will be checked against the ixbrl items.
+These are the values that will be checked against the iXBRL™ items.
 These names must not clash with other formats that have already been defined.
 - a `parse_value` function which takes the original text value and returns the processed value.

 An example class might look like (in the file `ixbrlparse-dateplugin/ixbrlparse_dateplugin.py`):